ttc-cases/tech-that-chat/life-in-consultancy.md

 Implement (IM_) — who powers us — is a management consultancy and for that reason alone The Tech Collective (.ttc) is not your average tech consultancy.
 We have inherited a lot of the ways of a management consultancy and that is extraordinary  in some aspects for a tech consultancy.
 First of all management consultancies tend to have a better grip on top management than tech consultancies and it opens up a lot of doors for us.

 Also the culture in a management consultancy is somewhat different than your average tech consultancy.
-Not contradictory ar clashing but _different_.
+Not contradictory or clashing but _different_.
 One could worry, than in a constellation like this, there's a subtle implicit perception that .ttc exists to serve IM_.
 But this is something that .ttc's would defy and IM_'s would deny 🤣

 We're equals 💪